 - to women who did not receive RSV vaccine during pregnancy

-- within 2 weeks of the mother receiving RSV vaccine during pregnancy
+- <2 weeks after the mother received RSV vaccine during pregnancy

 Nirsevimab is also recommended for the following infants after assessment by their treating doctor to confirm potential clinical benefit:

-- infants with risk conditions for severe RSV disease, regardless of maternal vaccination (see List.
+- infants with risk conditions for severe RSV disease, regardless of maternal vaccination (see Table.
 Conditions associated with increased risk of severe RSV disease in infants and young children)

-- infants born to mothers with severe immunosuppression, where the immune response to maternally administered RSV vaccine was impaired (see People who are severely compromised)
+- infants born to mothers with severe immunosuppression, where the immune response to maternally administered RSV vaccine was impaired (see People who are severely immunocompromised)

-- infants whose mothers have received RSV vaccine in pregnancy but have subsequently undergone a treatment, such as cardiopulmonary bypass or extracorporeal membrane oxygenation, that has led to loss of maternal antibodies
+- those whose mothers have received RSV vaccine in pregnancy but who have subsequently undergone a treatment after birth, such as exchange transfusion, cardiopulmonary bypass or extracorporeal membrane oxygenation, that may lead to loss of maternal antibodies, OR

 See Figure.
 Flowchart to guide which infants should receive nirsevimab in their 1st RSV season.